You are here

 Cleco Alternative Energy Center

-The EIL is also currently constructing a new six-acre Photovoltaic (PV) R&D park that will have a total power output of one megawatt with capacity to rotate in/out development PV test systems.
+The EIL is also currently constructing a new six-acre Photovoltaic (PV) R&D park that will have a total power output of one megawatt with the capacity to rotate in/out development PV test systems.
 Additionally, a fully equipped solar energy testing laboratory will also be constructed to support the new PV R&D park.

 Selected photos of EIL pilot scale assets and supporting units are shown below: